 In other compositions a cloak is pulled tighter over the shoulders to be pulled opened at the breast in an almost melodramatic touch.
 Here the Marchesa’s cloak rests upon the sitter’s back so lightly that, it seems, the slightest movement would cause it to slip off.
 Against comparable female portraits by Raeburn at this date, less is more in the case of Elizabeth Campbell, and the sitter came equipped with sufficient personality and presence of her own that the painter needed to trust only his own power to interpret his subject without inventing for her any excess of passion.

-The only other portrait believed to be of Elizabeth Campbell, the Marchesa di Spineto is the one seen to the right.
-The portrait was painted by George Henry Harlow (1787-1819), of that there is no question, however, he simply titled it “Portrait of a Young Lady.”
-The majority of Harlow’s portraits indicate who the subject is, but not all of them, so it isn’t completely unusual.
-The prevailing opinion is that this woman is the mysterious Marchesa di Spineto based on the resemblance to the one above.
+There is one other portrait believed to be of Elizabeth Campbell, the Marchesa di Spineto.
+Seen to the right, the portrait is indisputably painted by George Henry Harlow (1787-1819).
+However, he simply titled it “Portrait of a Young Lady.”
+The majority of Harlow’s portraits indicate who the person is, but not all of them, so it isn’t completely unusual for the sitting subject to be unnamed.
+The prevailing opinion of art scholars and historians is that this unknown woman is the mysterious Marchesa di Spineto, but this is largely based on her resemblance to the portrait above.